mikegeyser/reintroduction-to-javascript/talk-structure.md

 - Variables
     - var foo = 'bar';
     - Block vs function scoping and Hoisting
+    - Where do I fit in string interpolation?!

 - Arrays and Looping
     - for / for in / for of / foreach() / map()